Changissnz/selfinterest/README.md

 be found, because it depends on social acceptances in practice.
-The acceptance is what counts much more in the social realm rather than the reason of truth; it can be argued that any reason of truth is the axiom of natural law, but the advancement of sentient will "above" the axiom, capable of deciding on choice, must proceed.
+The acceptance is what counts much more in the social realm rather than the reason of truth; it can be argued that any reason of truth can only happen on phenomena entirely causes from the axioms of natural law, but the advancement of sentient will "above" the axiom, capable of deciding on choice, must go on.